VictorValar/generic-lead-scoring-model/README.md

 $$

 ### Lead Score ($\lambda$):
-Lead score is the sum of the normalized weight of each feature multiplied by the points assined to each feature.
+Lead score is the sum of squares the normalized weights of each feature multiplied by the points assined to each feature.

 $$